mosaicdao/mosaic-pm/dogfood-pepo/20200114-datatokens.md

 Videos uploaded through the Pepo app can be uploaded on IPFS using an IPLD format.
 The format should allow specifying metadata of the video and the CID of the video itself, append-only to edit, and ability to link to other videos (replies would be the first relationship).

-A `PepoVideo` data token in the contract can be created by a `host` hosting service (here Pepo app backend) and can initiate ownership transfer from the host to the Pepo user (`TokenHolder`).
+A `Pepos` data token in the contract can be created by a `host` hosting service (here Pepo app backend) and can initiate ownership transfer from the host to the Pepo user (`TokenHolder`).
 Currently the user cannot (yet) accept the ownership transfer, but this way the host can already indicate the intended ownership, while still maintaining the ability to update the data token.

 ### Removing content